bigboomdesign/big-boom-directory/readme.txt

 * Add option to insert term descriptions on term archive pages
 * Quick link to view post type archive from within WP Admin menu
+* Bug fix: supress the before/after description hooks for post types and terms with no description
 * Bug fix for settings page: hide custom field key when not applicable

 = 2.2.1 =